nisarg2907/phonio/README.md

 ### Prerequisites

 1. Make sure you have [Node.js](https://nodejs.org/) installed.
-2. Create a LiveKit account and obtain your API key and secret.
+2. Create a LiveKit account and obtain your API key , secret and the web socket url.

 ### Installation